Apple barely moves the needle in adding more female workers

-Apple's making some progress in hiring more minorities, but when it comes to women, its efforts fell flat.
+Apple made some progress in hiring more minorities.
+But when it comes to women, its efforts fell flat.

 The company on Thursday released its annual diversity and inclusion report, the first since creating a new vice president position to oversee the area.
 Denise Young Smith, Apple's former head of HR, was named to the role in May.